Baglan railway station

 Baglan railway station is a minor station in the village of Baglan in Neath Port Talbot county borough, south Wales.
-It is 204 mi 53 chain from London Paddington.
+It is 204 mi 53 chain from the zero point at London Paddington, measured via Stroud.
 It is a stop on the South Wales Main Line, served by Transport for Wales Swanline regional trains between Swansea and Cardiff.

 It is a relatively new station, opened in 1996.
 The station is located at street level but passenger access is from the Seaway Parade flyover.
 It is close to Neath Port Talbot Hospital.